NET WORTH: Unknown

 SOURCE of WEALTH: Right Media, Yahoo!

 FUNDING AREAS: Environment, Education, Humanitarian Causes, Arts and Culture, Health

 BACKGROUND: Michael Walrath grew up in Connecticut, and studied English at the University of Richmond.
 He started his career as an athletic shoe promoter, and then a personal trainer, before taking a job with DoubleClick selling online advertising.
 Despite his lack of tech skills, he became DoubleClick’s Director of Direct Marketing, and eventually left to found Right Media, a digital advertising exchange marketplace.
 Four years later, he hit paydirt, selling Right Media to Yahoo! for $850 million, becoming Yahoo!’s Senior VP of Advertising Strategy.
-Walrath didn’t stay at Yahoo! long, however, leaving just two years later to co-found an early stage investment firm that focuses largely on tech companies.
+Walrath did not stay at Yahoo! long, however, leaving just two years later to co-found an early stage investment firm that focuses largely on tech companies.

 ENVIRONMENT: The Walraths have lent their support to organizations like Grassroots Environmental Education, Food & Water Watch, and the Peconic Land Trust.
 Michelle is an environmentalist and very much into wellness and well-being.
 In addition to a Master's in elementary education, she has a degree in teaching yoga.

 HUMANITARIAN CAUSES: The Walraths support a number of organizations leading the fight against genocide, including Genocide Intervention, United to End Genocide, and Save Darfur.
 They also donated to Smile Train, which sends oral surgeons to developing countries to help children with cleft palates.

-LOOKING FORWARD: If Michael Walrath treats his philanthropy anything like he treats his investments, he’ll be looking for organizations that take risks that could potentially yield big rewards.
+LOOKING FORWARD: If Michael Walrath treats his philanthropy anything like he treats his investments, he will be looking for organizations that take risks that could potentially yield big rewards.
 The Walraths have already demonstrated the ability to think big, taking on a number of different global issues, yet also support a number of smaller organizations that are close to home.
 They also appear to prefer spreading the wealth around, rather than making large donations to a few organizations.